 Child Safety Seat Installation and Safety Checks: Properly installed child safety seats save lives.
 The Milwaukee Fire Department Community Relations Division in collaboration with Safe Kids Wisconsin will perform car seat installations and safety checks upon request.
 To schedule an appointment please fill out the request form.

 Survive Alive House, Mobile Unit: Every year thousands of Milwaukee children get the opportunity to experience the Survive Alive House.
 For those we miss, we bring the experience to you.
-The Milwaukee Fire Department has two mobile Survive Alive Houses.
-One can be found on the Summerfest grounds during most of the summer festivals.
-The other can be brought to you.
-These mobile units give children the educational experience of escaping from a house fire.
-Children are given a brief instructional introduction and then are ushered into a bedroom.
-Cinematic smoke is pumped into the room and children are given an opportunity to demonstrate how they would get out.
-Staying low below smoke, feeling the door, and yelling for help are all reinforced during this unique learning experience.
+The Milwaukee Fire Department has a state of the art mobile Survive Alive House Unit which can be brought to you.
+This mobile unit gives children the educational experience of escaping from a house fire.
+Children are given a brief instructional introduction and then are ushered into two separated bedroom.
+For a bedroom fire, cinematic smoke is pumped into the rooms and children are given an opportunity to demonstrate how they would get out.
+For a kitchen fire, our LION BullEx SmartStove offers both visual lights and smoke resembling a stove top and/or oven fire which can be extinguish using the laser-driven extinguisher.
+Staying low below the smoke, feeling the door for heat, and yelling for help are all reinforced during these unique learning experiences.
 Private schools are encouraged to have their students participate in this unique learning opportunity.
 Community groups hosting large events may make a request for the mobile Survive Alive House.
 Reservations for the Mobile Survive House are only available May – September and are weather permitting.
 Other restrictions may apply.
 This is intended to be an educational experience for the children and their parents.